deforay/vlsm/README.md

 Add the following in crontab (or equivalent for your Operating System)

+For eg. if using Ubuntu, in the terminal type : ```sudo EDITOR=gedit crontab -e```

+At the end of the file, type this line :

 ```
 * * * * * cd /var/www/vlsm/ && ./vendor/bin/crunz schedule:run
 ```